AG raises almost £35,000 for The Prince’s Trust

 Ambassadeurs Group, golfers, and social media star Caspar Lee help a future generation of stars like Jessica Wallis realise their dreams.

 A charity golf day run by Ambassadeurs Group in partnership with social media influencer Caspar Lee has raised £35,000 for The Prince’s Trust.
-The event, at the Grove Hotel and Golf Resort in Hertfordshire, has smashed its £10,000 target.
+The charity fundraising event, at the Grove Hotel and Golf Resort in Hertfordshire, has smashed its £10,000 target.
 Money raised will go directly to The Prince’s Trust RISE, a social movement created by The Prince’s Trust, that brings together entrepreneurs, changemakers and philanthropic pioneers to help young people across the UK.

 It is well known that inspirational careers have been launched by The Prince’s Trust.
 The actor Idris Elba was awarded £1,500 by the charity to help launch his acting career, whilst David Oyelowo’s grant from The Prince’s Trust enabled him to join the National Youth Music Theatre and cemented his own desire to act.